Career Development Support Making a Lasting Impact

 Tyrice Walker ’21 works in human resources for Procter & Gamble

 A self-described “people person,” Walker says his favorite part of the role was helping students prepare for upcoming interviews.
-“It’s a combination of building a resume and then having the courage to speak about it,” he says, reflecting on the experience.
-Walker says that through the ICG he received in-depth training on how to build resumes and showcase skills and experiences to employers.
-He didn’t fully realize it at the time, but his training and experience coaching students in the ICG helped lay a foundation to begin his career, putting him on a path to discover his professional passions.
+“It’s a combination of building a resume and then having the courage to speak about it,” he says.
+Walker says that through the ICG he received in-depth training on how to build resumes to showcase skills and experiences to employers.
+He didn’t fully realize it at the time, but his training and experience coaching students in the ICG helped lay a foundation to begin his career and put him on the path to discover his professional passions.
 He now works as a human resources manager for P&G’s Global Oral Care Design teams.
 “Never in a million years did I think I’d be in HR when I was in college,” Walker says.
 “Looking back, I don’t think I fully appreciated the opportunity, at the time.”

 “My experiences at the ICG – knowledge about resumes, experience with mock interviews and what businesses are looking for – helped me secure this role.”